zhengqigao/Sampler/README.md

 target = Wrapper(MultivariateNormal(torch.Tensor([-1, 1, 0.5]), torch.eye(3)))
 proposal = Wrapper(MultivariateNormal(torch.zeros(3), torch.eye(3)))

-# define a function to estimate the expectation of
+# define a function to estimate the expectation of.
+It can be a multi-dimensional function.
+In this example, we consider a R^3 to R^3 identity function.
 f = lambda x: x

 # use proposal to estimate the expectation of f with respect to the target